At a glance

-In 2015, 95% of first-degree graduates in the School of Geography who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £21,702 with the highest being £39,500.*
+93.4% of undergraduates from the school who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £23,500 with the highest being £41,500.*

-There are opportunities for you to spend a semester studying abroad at one of our partner universities in Australia, China, France, Germany, Spain, North America, Hong Kong, Singapore or New Zealand.
+There are opportunities for you to spend a semester studying abroad at one of our partner universities in Australia, Canada, China, Europe, Singapore or the USA.

 Application and interview